The Real Poop

-The important thing is to understand what it means to be an illustrator today as opposed to twenty or thirty years ago.
+The important thing is to understand what it means to be an illustrator today as opposed to 20 or 30 years ago.
 Back then, you were either helping kids envision what the interior of a chocolate factory looked like or you were out of work.
 Today there are so many more outlets for illustrators.
 You can create scenery for a video game, assist computer animators in the look and design of an animated short or feature, or help spice up a dry-looking website.
 You can also (and, to be fair, these opportunities have actually been around a while) create images for magazines or newspapers, design greeting cards, or draw characters to be displayed on the outside of cereal boxes.
-Better hurry on that last one though - there aren’t too many cutesy animals that haven’t been taken.
+Better hurry on that last one though—there aren't too many cutesy animals that haven't been taken.

 How manipulative can you get?